vsevolod-mineev/simplex-aarch64-termux/README.md

 Directory to simplex-chat will print in final linking stage.
 In my case it was: `/root/simplex-chat/dist-newstyle/build/aarch64-linux/ghc-8.10.7/simplex-chat-0.5.2/x/simplex-chat/build/simplex-chat/simplex-chat`

-Grab the binary for simplex-chat located in the directory above place it somewhere, make it executable with ```chmod +x simplex-chat``` and add the location you placed the binary in to your PATH.
+Grab the binary for simplex-chat located in the directory above -> place it somewhere -> make it executable with ```chmod +x simplex-chat``` -> add the location you placed the binary in to your PATH.

 Finally enter ```simplex-chat``` to launch SimpleX.